SAP/flake8-tergeo/docs/plugins.md

 # Plugins

-flake8-tergeo is a flake8 plugin that not only includes other essential plugins but also manages their execution and configuration.
+flake8-tergeo is a flake8 plugin that also includes other essential plugins and manages their execution and configuration.
 This integration provides several benefits:

 1. **Simplified Management**: Managing multiple flake8 plugins individually can be cumbersome,